 So what’s the damage?

 We turn to Basic Set p.
 431, and… Hey, this is easier than I expected!
 That page’s example of a fall does all the work for us.
 It uses an HP 10 victim (“Bill”) and a fall of 17 yards, which is treated as identical to the 16-yard fall that we want.
 So let’s just read from the book.

 Bill meets the ground at 19 yards/second, which would be (10 x 19)/100 = 1.9d damage – but hard pavement doubles that to 3.8 damage, which rounds up to 4d crushing

 Sounds painful… but it’s an average of only 14 damage.
 Subtracted from HP 10, our own Bill is left at HP -4 – he’s hurt badly, unconscious, and just plain out of action, but not dead.
 A very high roll on 4d could kill him, but we’re surely not getting our LD50 with this fall.
 (A fall onto soft ground, meanwhile, isn’t likely to even render Bill unconscious!)

 Dialing up the hurt

-Sure, lowballed damage means the bad guys also get off a bit easy when the PCs toss them off of heights.
+Sure, lowballed damage means the bad guys are also handed a break when the PCs toss them off of heights.
 But in practice, that doesn’t help them much.
 A dropped mook who’s “merely” knocked out is still out of the fight (and is soon out of it for good, if the PCs are vengeful “finish the job” types).
 For them, the result is typically the same.